hull/hull-node/README.md

   created_at: '2013-02-08 09:30:26.123+07:00' //ISO 8601. moment.js does it very well
 });

-hull.as(userId, sudo).traits({
+user.traits({
   opened_tickets: 12
 }, { source: 'zendesk' });
-// optional source will store the traits grouped under the source name.
+// 'source' is optional.
+Will store the traits grouped under the source name.
 ```